 How Many Pages a Day Should I Read?
 Find Your Number

-The catch is that a single number only works if it fits your speed, your schedule, and the kind of reading you're doing.
+But a borrowed number only works if it fits your speed, your schedule, and the kind of reading you do.
 A good daily page target should help you read consistently, not make you feel behind by day three.
-The most useful answer isn't one magic quota.
-It's a system for finding a number you can sustain.
+The most useful answer is not one magic quota.
+It is a system for finding a number you can sustain, and this guide walks you through it.

 Table of Contents